 C. Demonstrate understanding of how audiences react to immersive worlds within an entertainment context

-The teaching sessions are divided into two components (Lectures and Practical Workshops).
-A series of lectures will equip the students with the knowledge and understanding of the art of world design and manipulation and the creation of virtual worlds within the context of the entertainment industries.
-Practical workshops will allow students to explore technologies and their uses within an entertainment context.
-In that this is an optional module, to well utilise the university resource, the module delivery is subject to meeting a minimum number of students (10).
+The teaching sessions are divided into three components (Lectures, Tutorials, and Labs).
+A series of lectures will equip the students with the knowledge and understanding of the art of world design and manipulation, and the creation of virtual worlds within the context of the entertainment industries.
+Labs will allow students to explore technologies and their uses within an entertainment context and develop their own projects.
+Finally, tutorials will allow for critiques and reviews of students work.
+In that this is an optional module, to well utilize the university resource, the module delivery is subject to meeting a minimum number of students (10).